Biden picks Ketanji Brown Jackson as historic U.S. Supreme Court nominee | Politics

 Biden picks Ketanji Brown Jackson as historic U.S. Supreme Court nominee

+President Joe Biden on Friday nominated federal appellate judge Ketanji Brown Jackson to become the first Black woman to serve on the U.S. Supreme Court, setting up a confirmation battle in the closely divided Senate.
+Biden picked Jackson, 51, for a lifetime job on the nation's top judicial body to succeed retiring liberal Justice Stephen Breyer, fulfilling a campaign promise he made two years ago to the day to make the historic appointment.
 Of the 115 people https://www.supremecourt.gov/about/institution.aspx#:~:text=Since%20the%20formation%20of%20the,an%20average%20of%2016%20years who have ever served on the Supreme Court, all but three have been white, only two have been Black and both of those were men.
-"Judge Jackson is an exceptionally qualified nominee as well as an historic nominee, and the Senate should move forward with a fair and timely hearing and confirmation," the White House said in a statement.

-President Joe Biden has selected federal appellate judge Ketanji Brown Jackson to become the first Black woman to serve on the U.S. Supreme Court, the White House said on Friday, setting the stage for a confirmation battle in the closely divided Senate.
-Biden picked Jackson, 51, for a lifetime job on the nation's top judicial body to succeed retiring liberal Justice Stephen Breyer, fulfilling a 2020 campaign promise to make the historic appointment.
-Of the 115 people https://www.supremecourt.gov/about/institution.aspx#:~:text=Since%20the%20formation%20of%20the,an%20average%20of%2016%20years who have ever served on the Supreme Court, all but three have been white, only two have been Black and both of those were men.

-"Judge Jackson is an exceptionally qualified nominee as well as an historic nominee, and the Senate should move forward with a fair and timely hearing and confirmation," the White House said in a statement.
-Biden sought a nominee with "exceptional credentials, unimpeachable character and unwavering dedication to the rule of law" and who "understands the profound impact that the Supreme Court's decisions have on the lives of the American people," the White House added.
+At a White House event with his nominee at his side, Biden called Jackson a "proven consensus builder" and a "distinguished jurist," adding that it is important to have a nominee who reflects the full talents and greatness of America. "," Biden said at a White House event, with Jackson by his side.

 Biden, who took office last year, is sagging in opinion polls, with 43% of U.S. adults approving of his job performance in a Reuters/Ipsos poll.
 Any political benefit for Biden with the historic nomination could be diluted by the international crisis caused by Russia's invasion of Ukraine.
-Jackson, who was participating in oral arguments in court on Friday morning, is expected to appear at a White House event with Biden in the afternoon.
+Jackson has served since last year on the influential U.S. Court of Appeals for the District of Columbia Circuit after eight years as a federal district judge in Washington.

-If confirmed by the Senate, Jackson would become the sixth woman ever to serve on the court, which currently has three female justices.
+If confirmed, Jackson would become the sixth woman ever to serve on the court, which currently has three female justices.
 She would join the liberal bloc on an increasingly assertive court that has a 6-3 conservative majority including three justices appointed by Biden's predecessor Donald Trump.
-Democratic senators welcomed Jackson's nomination and pledged to move forward quickly with the confirmation process while they control the chamber.
+Democrats narrowly control the evenly split 100-seat Senate, and if they stay united could confirm Jackson with no Republican votes.
 Democrats have said they plan to move the nomination on a timetable https://www.reuters.com/world/us/us-senate-democrats-plan-move-swiftly-biden-supreme-court-pick-2022-01-26 similar to the single month that Republicans used for Trump's third appointee Justice Amy Coney Barrett in 2020.

 "We will begin immediately to move forward on her nomination with the careful, fair and professional approach she and America are entitled to," said Democratic Senator Dick Durbin, who chairs the Judiciary Committee that will hold confirmation hearings.
 Other contenders for the nomination included J. Michelle Childs, a district court judge in South Carolina and Leondra Kruger, a justice on the California Supreme Court.